 My greatest achievement was managing the team of the Can Fabes at age 25 when I took the head pastry chef position for the first 3 Michelin-starred restaurants in Spain.

 Everything I can see in my everyday life gives me new ideas.
 Shops, television, street art, street markets …

-In France there are some top chefs that I really like and respect a lot, but also here in UK there are such talented people as Martin Chiffers, Cherish Finden or Ruth Hinks who are inspiring me with their work.
+In France, there are some top chefs that I really like and respect a lot, but also here in the UK there are such talented people as Martin Chiffers, Cherish Finden and Ruth Hinks who are inspiring me with their work.

 What do you love most about your work?

 The freedom of creation is what I love most.